yb7/wangyibin.github.com/index.md

 See my <a href="/resume.html">Resume</a> for more info.
 <div class='section'>
 <h1 id='work'>Work</h1>
-I'm the co-founder of <a href="http://www.andasoft.cn">ANDA Soft</a> building a software for third-party logistics companies.
+Co-founder of <a href="http://www.andasoft.cn">ANDA Soft</a> building a software for third-party logistics companies.
 We use:
 <ul class='compact recent'>
   <li><a href="http://www.scala-lang.org">Scala</a> Programming Language</li>
   <li><a href="http://www.springframework.org">Spring</a> Framework</li>